 After the IRS published regulations in May 2019 with more detailed rules on opportunity zone deadlines, it became apparent that some taxpayers who had invested before the regs were released may lose their gain deferral.
 The proposed regulations established that the 180-day period for investing capital gains in a Qualified Opportunity Fund (QOF) begins on the last day of the tax year.
-Also, any capital gain must be netted against any capital losses at the end of the tax year before the amount of the QOF investment is determined.
+Also, any Section 1231 gain must be netted against any capital losses at the end of the tax year before the amount of the QOF investment is determined.
 So, what happens if you invested early and failed to net your investments?

 Applying the proposed rules, an investor who put money into a QOF before the end of 2018 may have run afoul of the netting rules.
 Also, the 180-day period for deferral in 2018 began at the end of the year, on December 31, 2018, so an early investor would be outside that window.
 The IRS addressed these nonconforming 2018 investments in a new FAQ on its website, giving taxpayers special relief in this situation and permitting them to still defer their capital gains.
 Here is the IRS’s question and answer: